Free health screenings available at fun Stomp Out Stroke Festival May 2

 HOUSTON - (March 16, 2015) - The Stroke Team at The University of Texas Health Science Center at Houston (UTHealth) Medical School will host the third annual Stomp Out Stroke Festival on May 2 at Discovery Green, 1500 McKinney St., in downtown Houston.The free event is designed to provide lifesaving information about stroke prevention and treatment.

-Free health screenings will be offered, including carotid ultrasound, blood pressure, cholesterol, glucose, electrocardiogram, body mass index, body fat percentage and obstructive sleep apnea.
-Adult and child-friendly education sessions and interactive activities will be facilitated by stroke physicians, pharmacists, nurses, physical therapists, dieticians and fitness experts.
+Free health screenings and risk assessments will be offered, including carotid ultrasound, blood pressure, cholesterol, glucose, EKG, BMI, diabetic foot check, stroke risk, vision, memory, fall risk and obstructive sleep apnea.
+Adult and child education sessions and interactive activities will be facilitated by stroke physicians, pharmacists, nurses, physical therapists, dieticians and fitness experts.

 “We strive to motivate families to make positive health behavior changes to reduce their stroke risk and teach them self-care practices,” said Elizabeth Noser, M.D., clinical assistant professor of neurology and the James C. Grotta, M.D.
 Chair in Neurological Recovery and Stroke at UTHealth.
 “We want to inspire children to be owners of their own health and become health leaders of tomorrow.”